sanders-software/encryptionmagic.com/README.md

 # Getting Started with Encryption Magic
-This project required Node.js.
+This project requires Node.js.
 In the project directory, run:

 ### `npm i`